yiisoft/yii2/docs/guide/runtime-routing.md

 When developing a complex Web application, it is important to optimize URL rules so that it takes less time to parse requests and create URLs.

-By using parameterized routes, you may reduce the number of URL rules, which can significantly improve the performance.
+By using parameterized routes, you may reduce the number of URL rules, which can significantly improve performance.

 When parsing or creating URLs, [[yii\web\UrlManager|URL manager]] examines URL rules in the order they are declared.
-Therefore, you may consider adjusting the order of the URL rules so that more commonly used rules are placed before less used ones.
+Therefore, you may consider adjusting the order of the URL rules so that more specific and/or more commonly used rules are placed before less used ones.

 If some URL rules share the same prefix in their patterns or routes, you may consider using [[yii\web\GroupUrlRule]] so that they can be more efficiently examined by [[yii\web\UrlManager|URL manager]] as a group.
 This is often the case